mljar/mercury/README.md

 Easily convert your Python notebooks into interactive web apps by adding parameters in YAML.

-- Simply add YAML with description of parameters needed in the notebook.
+- Simply add YAML with a description of the parameters needed in the notebook.
-- Share notebook with others.
+- Share a notebook with others.
 - Allow them to execute the notebook with selected parameters.
 - You can decide to show or hide your code.
 - Easily deploy to the server.

 Mercury is a perfect tool to share your Python notebooks with non-programmers.
-- You can turn your notebook into web app.
+- You can turn your notebook into a web app.
 Sharing is as easy as sending them the URL to your server.
 - You can add interactive input to your notebook by defining the YAML header.
 Your users can change the input and execute the notebook.
 - You can hide your code to not scare your (non-coding) collaborators.
-- Users can interact with notebook and save they results.
+- Users can interact with notebook and save results.
-- You can share notebook as a web app with multiple users - they don't overwrite original notebook.
+- You can share a notebook as a web app with multiple users - they don't overwrite the original notebook.

 ## Example

 #### Notebook with YAML config

-The YAML config is added as a first raw cell in the notebook.
+The YAML config is added as the first raw cell in the notebook.

 <p align="center">
   <img